amd/aocl-crypto/examples/BUILD_Examples.md

 # Build and run AOCL-Cryptography examples

-The example snippets can be found at aocl-crypto/examples/
+The example snippets can be found in the source code and the package under aocl-crypto/examples/

 <b>Example snippet for AES Cipher CFB</b><br>
 \include{lineno} cipher/aes-cfb.c